vish970/FUTURE_DS_01/README.md

 ![Top Products](images/top_products.png)

 **Insight:**
-A small number of products contribute significantly to overall revenue.
-These should be prioritized in marketing and stock management.
+A small group of products contributes significantly to total revenue, suggesting a strong reliance on key products.
+These should be prioritized for promotions and stock availability.

 ---